The National Occupational Therapy Certification Examination (NOTCE) format is as follows:

 |Exam Date||Registration begins:||Registration ends:|

-Sites are only in Canada.
+Sites are only available in Canada.

 Please note that your exam site cannot be changed after the registration deadline has past.Vancouver, BC